What is BizTalk

 1) you focus completely on the application logic and leave all of the infrastructure management to Microsoft

 2)No need to manage or patch virtual machines.

 4)You control scale on-demand by simply requesting more or less capacity through the Azure portal.

 Azure also provides BizTalk Server as Infrastructure-as-a-Service(IaaS) architecture, which can be configured on Azure Virtual Machines.

 You create virtual machines and configure them exactly like your on-premises environment,making it easier to run existing applications in the cloud with no code changes.

 With IaaS, you are still responsible for configuring the virtual machines, managing the virtual machines (for example, installing software and OS patches), and architecting the application for high availability.

 If you are looking at building new integration solutions that minimize your infrastructure management effort, use BizTalk Services.
 If you are looking to quickly migrate your existing BizTalk solutions or looking for an on-demand environment to develop and test BizTalk Server applications,use BizTalk Server on an Azure Virtual Machine.

 To know more about BizTalk (Services and Server) please go to following links.

 Hi!
-I'm Rupesh, a funophile and technophile.
-I'm an Application Developer, Solution Architect and IT-Consultant, and an author in the works.
-I am a Microsoft certified Professional and Solution Developer (MCP and MCSD).
-View all posts by Rupesh
+I'm Rupesh, technophile and funophile.
+I'm an Application Developer, Solution Architect and IT-Consultant.
+I am a Microsoft certified Professional (MCP,MCSD,MCSA,MCSE).
+My hobby includes reading, writing, tennis, bollywood and cricket View all posts by Rupesh